Ranger of the North

 As a high school English teacher, I tell my students on the first day of class that great literature has the power to change your life.
 “Ranger of the North” is my effort to show them I mean it.

 This film, in other words, is my effort to show viewers what it’s like to absorb a novel — in this case, J.R.R.
-Tolkien’s The Lord of the Rings — to such an extent that it shapes the way you think and see the world.
+Tolkien’s The Lord of the Rings — to such an extent that it shapes the way you think and the way you see the world.

 In making “Ranger of the North,” I specifically set out to explore the implications of Tolkien’s understanding that good and evil manifest as conflicting ways to treat nature.
 Throughout The Lord of the Rings, the heroes display a profound reverence for the natural world, whereas the villains consistently exploit and degrade the land.
 So what would it look like, in our world, to take Tolkien’s love of nature seriously?

-Peter Christian shows us an answer.
+Peter Christian shows us.
 The Lord of the Rings shaped his environmental awareness as a kid and eventually inspired him to become a ranger with the National Park Service.
 His thirty-year career has been an ongoing effort to live out the values he learned from Tolkien.

 “Ranger of the North” invites viewers to see the world through Peter’s eyes and peer into his mind to understand how his thinking has been shaped by reading — and re-reading — Tolkien.
 Through our collaboration with Peter, we have distilled his Tolkien-inspired environmental ethos into a documentary meditation on wilderness and humanity’s responsibility to care for it under threat.

-Ultimately, “Ranger of the North” is about more than Tolkien’s love of nature: It’s about hope.
+Ultimately, our film is about more than Tolkien’s love of nature — it’s about hope.
 And hope is running short these days.
-Peter’s story can’t, by itself, give you hope, but “Ranger of the North” might help you discover how to find hope on your own.
-That’s just what a great film, or great literature, can do.
+Neither Tolkien nor Peter can give it to you, but “Ranger of the North” might help you discover how to find hope on your own.
+That’s just what a great film, and great literature, can do.

 Incentives